 The Fellowship programme builds on the network’s successful Bursary programme which funded almost forty individual research and learning projects between 2008 and 2015.
-The three annual Fellowship opportunities allow the successful candidates to significantly enhance their portrait expertise, and deliver a substantial output to benefit their home collection and its audience.
+The three annual Fellowship opportunities allow the successful candidates to significantly enhance their portrait research and interpretation skills, develop their professional network, and deliver a substantial output to benefit their home collection and its audience.

 Leeanne Westwood, Museum Curator at Valence House Museum in Dagenham